AlexLewis10/review3/README.md

+## Spell Checker

-A simple spellchecker as part of a review.
+A simple spell checker as part of a review.
 This project is in a very early stage, and is by no means finished.
 It is more like a mock tech test.
 The rest of this readme are the notes that I made as I was taking a brief.